istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 ### Install Istio with CNI plugin

-In most environments, a basic Istio cluster with CNI enabled can be installed using the following install configuration:
+In most environments, a basic Istio cluster with CNI enabled can be installed using the following configuration:

-{{< text bash >}}
+{{< text yaml >}}
-$ cat << EOF > istio-cni.yaml
 apiVersion: install.istio.io/v1alpha1
 kind: IstioOperator
 spec: